Skip to contents

 WCAG rubric

-rubric() is the per-criterion reference: name, level, threshold, and the a11yviz function that addresses each.
-Same criterion field as audit(), so the two join cleanly.
+a11y_rubric() is the per-criterion reference: name, level, threshold, and the a11yviz function that addresses each.
+Same criterion field as a11y_audit(), so the two join cleanly.

 Loading ITables v2.7.3 from the internet... (need help?)